FlorianMuellerklein/kaggle_ncfm/README.md

 **Ideas to Improve Localization**

 * Try different parameters for network and training.
 We have a small dataset, overfitting is a problem.
 * Better data augmentation for training bounding boxes.
 Need to be careful that the bounding boxes will still over the fish.
+Currently doing horizontal flips and translations, maybe also try scaling.
 * Average bounding box for a few networks.
 * Test time augmentation for bounding box prediction
 * We have big differences in the number of examples for each class.
 Might try oversampling.